martinferianc/Robotics-EIE3/assignment_3/README.md

 |9   |104    |0 | 0|
 |10   |104    |0 | 0|

+In the second case we have observed double the error for the shorter distance.
+Therefore we assume that the depth definitely matters and with increasing depth the error increases.

 #### _5:_ In a range of general conditions for robot navigation, what fraction of the time do you think your
 sonar gives garbage readings very far from ground truth?